JasonS05/sololearn-archive/README.md

 To my knowledge, there is no way to run WebGPU on iPads and iPhones.
 For Android devices it may be possible, but I do not know of any way and I do not own any such devices.

+The repository where these codes are stored is [here](https://github.com/JasonS05/sololearn-archive).

+The github pages site where you can load these codes in your browser is [here](https://jasons05.github.io).